dollins/Salesforce-Mate/README.md

 - [ ] Event log.
 In localStorage.
 Data Import, Data Export, Object Description, Credentials Manipulation.
 - [ ] Add SLDS SASS package.
 - [ ] Support for Safari.
-- [ ] Install npm package to extend laravle mixins to create .zip file where it can be changed to .xpi and create complete build with laravel mixins.
-Delete the addon-firefox afterwards.

 ----------IN PROGRESS--------------------------------------------------------------------------
 - [ ] Credentials module.
 Read, Write, Update, Delete to internal storage.
 Dynamic links.